Sterilization by Laparoscopy

 Sterilization is a permanent method of birth control.
 It is the most popular form of birth control worldwide.

 Tubal sterilization is sterilization for women.
-In tubal sterilization, the fallopian tubes are removed or cut and tied with special thread, closed shut with bands or clips, sealed with an electric current, or blocked with scar tissue formed by small implants.
+In tubal sterilization, the fallopian tubes are removed or cut and tied with special thread, closed shut with bands or clips, or sealed with an electric current.
 Tubal sterilization prevents the sperm from reaching the egg.

-Tubal sterilization can be performed in three different ways: 1) with a minilaparotomy, 2) with laparoscopy, or 3) with hysteroscopy.
+Tubal sterilization can be performed two ways: 1) with a minilaparotomy or 2) with laparoscopy.

 Laparoscopic sterilization is highly effective.
 Depending on how the fallopian tubes are closed, pregnancy rates within 10 years of having the procedure range from 18 out of 1,000 women to 37 out of 1,000 women.

-Tubal sterilization does not protect against sexually transmitted infections, including human immunodeficiency virus (HIV) (see FAQ009 “How to Prevent Sexually Transmitted Infections”).
-Women at risk of sexually transmitted diseases should use a male or female condom to protect against these infections.
+Tubal sterilization does not protect against sexually transmitted infections (STIs), including human immunodeficiency virus (HIV) (see FAQ009 “How to Prevent Sexually Transmitted Infections”).
+Women at risk of STIs should use a male or female condom to protect against these infections.

 In laparoscopy, an instrument called a laparoscope is inserted through a small incision made in or near the navel.
 Another small incision may be made for an instrument to close off or remove the fallopian tubes.
 The fallopian tubes can be closed off by bands or clips.
 They also can be cut and closed with special thread or sealed with an electric current.
 The laparoscope then is withdrawn.
 The incisions are closed with stitches or special tape.